The Scalenes, the Dynamic Duo +1

 The scalenes are also accessory muscles of respiration.
 They elevate the first and second ribs, and in chest breathers, they can become,along with the pectoralis minor, dominant muscles of respiration.
 In this situation they can become facilitated for inhibition of the muscles that depress the rib cage, such as the quadratus lumborum and the obliques.
 Resolution of these dynamic muscular relationships along with restoration of proper breathing patterns can go a long way to resolving this issue.

 The scalenes are important to consider in cervical dysfunction, Thoracic Outlet Syndrome, problems with the arms and hands, dysfunction of the muscles of the front line, dysfunction of the muscles of the lateral line, and improper breathing patterns.
-Remember to treat these muscles with respect and they will reward you with outstanding therapeutic outcomes.Explore posts in the same categories: manual therapy, massage therapy, motor control, rehabilitation, therapy, Uncategorized
+Remember to treat these muscles with respect and they will reward you with outstanding therapeutic outcomes.manual therapy, massage therapy, motor control, rehabilitation, therapy, Uncategorized

 Tags: neuromuscular therapyYou can comment below, or link to this permanent URL from your own site.